hmrc/telemetry-playground-ecs-msk-elk/sandbox/elk-tls/README.md

 ## Phase 2.1: Tidy up

-If you need to bring you cluster down for a fresh start, run the following command
+If you need to bring your cluster down for a fresh start, run the following command

 ```bash
 docker-compose -f docker-compose.yml down --volumes